Sessions | Tuition & Credits | Financial Assistance | Accommodations | Travel | Partners | How to Apply | Contact Us

 How to Apply

 Applications are now open.
 Follow the link below to our online application.
 Upon acceptance of your application, you will receive a link to register and submit payment.
-Priority will be given to applications received by May 31.
+Application deadline is August 15.
 The Field School is an inclusive learning opportunity open to all, whether you have previous preservation experience or not, whatever your age.
 You do not need to be a student or affiliated with the University of Oregon.

 Contact Us